Lupin Hill Office

 7:00pm Registration closes.

-If a family is not going to be at school on the first day, please let the office know immediately when the students will start school so that we can hold the placement.
+If your family is not going to be at school on the first day, please let the office know asap when the students will start school so that we can hold the placement.
 Email to

 or call to leave a voice message at 818-880-4434.